SciammarellaB/vue-veevalidate/README.md

 npm run serve
 ```
 This project is a simple form with four input fields that simulates a CRUD.
 The user has to fill all the inputs in order to submit the values.
-Once it's all correct, in the bottom of the page is going to show the data that you just filled.
+Once it's all correct, on the bottom of the page is going to show the data that you just filled.

 ### Test Project